Meadows said National Guard would be ready to 'protect pro Trump people' before Capitol insurrection, House investigators say - KTVZ

 By Zachary Cohen, Paul LeBlanc and Colin McCullough, CNN

 It was just one of several new details in the report about Meadows’ actions before and during January 6, as well as his role in attempting to overturn the 2020 election.
-The resolution comes after the panel informed Meadows last week that it had “no choice” but to advance criminal contempt proceedings against him given that he had decided to no longer cooperate.
+The report is a key component for the committee to send a referral for charges of criminal contempt of Congress to the Justice Department.
+The panel informed Meadows last week that it had “no choice” but to advance criminal contempt proceedings against him given that he had decided to no longer cooperate with their investigation.

+The panel will meet Monday to formally advance the report to the full floor House vote as soon as later this week.
+The vote by the full House is the last step before sending the referral to the DOJ.

+The report is a key component for the committee to send a referral for charges of criminal contempt of Congress to the Justice Department.
+The panel will meet Monday to formally advance the report to the full floor House vote as soon as later this week.
+The vote by the full House is the last step before sending the referral to the DOJ.

 The committee notes that in one email Meadows sent to an individual about January 6, he said that “the National Guard would be present to ‘protect pro Trump people’ and that many more would be available on standby,” according to the report.
 The new documents come as Meadows’ role is under renewed scrutiny following his decision to cease cooperating with the committee last week.